 Scientific American offers a variety of eBooks, which are available for purchase on ScientificAmerican.com, and are available in two different eBook formats. eBook purchases are for personal use only.
 Printed books and their corresponding eBooks are sold on third party sites.

 - Other Products and Services

-Scientific American may offer other products and services on ScientificAmerican.com, including merchandise and travel programs through our travel partner, Insight Cruises.
+Scientific American may offer other products and services on ScientificAmerican.com, including merchandise.
 Unless the product or service offered specifically references the inclusion of fee-based content, the purchase of any other product or service on ScientificAmerican.com excludes any entitlement to fee-based digital or print content.

 - Service Emails

 Consumers who purchase the fee-based products and services agree to receive email communications from Scientific American in connection with providing the fee-based Services ("service emails").
 The service emails may include account related billing information, renewal information, and new issue/content availability notifications.

 Certain features of this site are available only through the purchase of individual issues or a digital subscription or print/digital subscription plan ("Fee-Based Services").